rikulehtonen/Test-Case-Generation-Masters-Thesis/README.md

-# Automated Test Case Generation for Web Applications Using Machine Learning Techniques
+# Automated Test Case Generation for Web Applications Using Machine Learning

 This repository contains the archived version of the source code used in the thesis.
 Please refer to the instructions located in the subfolders for more details.